Looking to learn the difference between payday loans and installment loans? We’ll break it down for you.

 Installment loans can be broken down into distinct categories, typically revolving around the reason for the loan, such as:

 - Personal loans

 Any legitimate personal installment loan will require a credit check and a fairly lengthy loan application process.

 Interest rates on personal installment loans will be MUCH more favorable than on any payday loans — even if you have questionable credit.

-Remember, all of this info is about real personal installment loans — not “short term installment loans,” which is just a sneaky euphemism for “payday loans.”
+Remember, all of this info is about real personal installment loans — not “short-term installment loans,” which is just a sneaky euphemism for “payday loans.”

-One More Option: Cash Advance Apps
+Second Best Choice: Cash Advance Apps

 You may have seen the TV ads for these apps.
 These are similar to payday loans — they’re sometimes even called paycheck advance apps — but there are a few key differences.
 There are no physical storefronts and they don’t usually charge interest.
 Instead, they ask you to pay a “tip.”
 They lend small amounts that are repaid from your next paycheck.